Delia, Kansas

 Delia is a city in Jackson County, Kansas, United States.
 As of the 2020 census, the population of the city was 151.

 History

 Delia was laid out and platted in 1905.
 Its founder, David Cunningham, named the town in honor of his mother, Delia Cunningham.

-The first post office in Delia was established in January 1906.
+The first post office in Delia was established in January 1906 and closed in November 2017.